 Costs Information – Employment Tribunal Claims for Unfair or Wrongful Dismissal

-Our pricing for bringing and defending claims for unfair or wrongful dismissal is as follows.
+Please find below pricing information in respect of bringing and defending claims for unfair or wrongful dismissal.

-The following prices are based on average prices taken from our experience in handling matters of this nature but are subject to change depending on individual circumstances and distinct complexities.
+The following prices in respect of bringing or defending claims for unfair dismissal are based on average prices taken from our experience in handling matters of this nature but are subject to change depending on individual circumstances and distinct complexities.

 - If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim